THE HISTORICAL SOCIETY

 We serve our community in numerous areas of research, study, education, and outreach that pertain to the towns of Wells and Ogunquit, the State of Maine, and New England.
 The building, archives, libraries, and collections that we preserve speak to local, national, and international historical narratives that contribute to the development of our culture and society.

 Interested in getting involved?
 We'd love to hear from you!
-The Board of Directors for the Historical Society of Wells and Ogunquit meets on the first Tuesday of the month in the Esselyn Perkins Library at the Meetinghouse.
+The Board of Directors for the Historical Society of Wells and Ogunquit meets monthly in the Esselyn Perkins Library at the Meetinghouse.
 All members are welcome.
 Please contact us if you plan to attend.

 OUR SOCIETY'S HISTORY